The Adventures of Baron Munchausen

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Adventures of Baron Munchausen against these established plot points, we can identify how Terry Gilliam utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Adventures of Baron Munchausen within the adventure genre.

 Terry Gilliam's Structural Approach